ogamespec/gc-ipl/README.md

 <a href='http://www.youtube.com/watch?feature=player_embedded&v=In0beAki4mM' target='_blank'><img src='http://img.youtube.com/vi/In0beAki4mM/0.jpg' width='425' height=344 /></a><br>

 Credits:
-- Credits go to Gamecube scene members and my good friends : groepaz and tmbinc :=)
+- Credits go to GameCube scene members and my good friends : groepaz and tmbinc :=)
 - Thanks to Nintendo and ArtX team for such sexy console ^^